-Figure 4.2.2-1 show the high-level view of the roaming 5G System architecture for Proximity-based Services (ProSe).
+Figure 4.2.2-1 shows the high-level view of the roaming 5G System architecture for Proximity-based Services (ProSe) with service-based interfaces within the Control Plane.
 In the figure, UE A uses a subscription of HPLMN.

-Figure 4.2.2-1: roaming 5G System architecture for Proximity-based Services
+Figure 4.2.2-1: Roaming 5G System architecture for Proximity-based Services

 4.2.3 Inter-PLMN reference architecture

-The following figure 4.2.3-1 show the high level view of the non-roaming inter-PLMN architecture.
+The following figure 4.2.3-1 show the high level view of the non-roaming inter-PLMN architecture with service-based interfaces within the Control Plane.
 In this figure, PLMN A is the HPLMN of UE A and PLMN B is the HPLMN of UE B.

-Figure 4.2.3-1: non-roaming Inter-PLMN 5G System architecture for Proximity-based Services
+Figure 4.2.3-1: Non-roaming Inter-PLMN 5G System architecture for Proximity-based Services

-Figure 4.2.3-2 shows the high level view of the roaming architecture.
+Figure 4.2.3-2 shows the high level view of the roaming architecture with service-based interfaces within the Control Plane.
 In this figure, UE A uses a subscription of PLMN A and UE B uses a subscription of PLMN B; UE A is roaming in PLMN C while UE B is not roaming.